AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 \label{sec:generalizing-reflection}

-*Proof of Reflection* is, in essence, the idea that a chain can acknowledge that its history has been confirmed by a different chain[^reflection-prior].
+*Proof of Reflection* is, in essence, the idea that a chain can acknowledge that its history has been confirmed by a different chain, and that this fact can be used to share security between chains[^reflection-prior].
 That is a simplification, but it *is* the essence of it.

 [^reflection-prior]: I have not been able to find any existing discussion of this method.
 If you know of any existing discussion of this method, please post a link to the forum topic that is linked in the abstract.